tshepang/blog/content/The Sixth Sense (1999).md

 +++

 A rather tired supernatural thriller about a boy tormented by ghosts and a psychologist trying to help him.
-There isn\'t much of a story, so the director over-stretches it, resulting overly-long and boring moments.
+There isn't much of a story, so the director over-stretches it, resulting overly-long and boring moments.
-The boy\'s mom is given the movie\'s best performance.
+The boy's mom is given the movie's best performance.